osrf/gazebo_user_guide/src/started_models.md

 ======================
-Fundamentally, simulation is about *modeling*: capturing the physical properties of an object, process, or system in a set of relationships, rules, and parameters that be written down (and understood by a computer).
+Fundamentally, simulation is about *modeling*: capturing the physical properties of an object, process, or system in a set of relationships, rules, and parameters that can be written down (and understood by a computer).
 Much of Gazebo is concerned with building, storing, loading, instantiating, and using models.